 The absence is completely legitimate.
-From severe weather to family emergencies, until you’ve contacted no-shows, you really don’t know the reason behind their absence.
-It’s possible that it’s completely legitimate.
+From severe weather to family emergencies, until you’ve contacted no-shows, you don’t know the reason behind their absence.
+It may be completely legitimate.

 Evaluate your hourly rate.
 Sometimes it’s hard to arrive at a specific pay that’ll lock down your applicants.
 Our advice?
 Create an attractive and competitive pay rate that sets your position apart from others in the industry.
-In order to ensure attendance, it doesn’t hurt to confirm with your Jobblers that they’re okay with your hourly rate in a follow-up conversation.
+To ensure attendance, it doesn’t hurt to confirm with your hires that they’re okay with your hourly rate in a follow-up conversation.

 Enthusiasm decreased.
-It’s important to keep your Jobblers motivated and excited about the job.
+It’s important to keep the workers you’ve selected motivated and excited about the job.
 Orientations and training sessions are a great way of doing this.
-Face-to-face encounters answer any questions Jobblers may have and also boost morale!
+Face-to-face encounters answer any questions they may have and also boost morale!

 Transportation limitations.
 From car troubles to limited public transportation, without a good transportation network, applicants can have a hard time trying to get to work.
 There’s nothing you can do to prevent their car from breaking down, but sending directions that include public transportation routes can significantly reduce their travel frustrations.

 Confirm every shift.
-As soon as you pick a candidate for your position, reach out to her and confirm that she’s available to work.
-Reiterate the hours and location just to make sure that she properly understands the logistics of the position.
+As soon as you hire a candidate for the position, reach out and confirm if they are still available to work and do it multiple times.
+Reiterate the hours and location just to make sure that they properly understand the logistics of the position.
 Touch base 24 hours and 15 minutes before each shift.
-Better yet, make your life easier and communicate any additional information about your job position in real-time on Jobble Messenger.

 Set up a standby list.
 This won’t prevent no-shows, but even with the best of intentions, things can come up and you always want to be prepared.
-If a Jobbler tells you she isn’t going to be available 24 hours before, it’s not a bad idea to have a list of people to count on.
+If a candidate tells you that they aren’t going to be available 24 hours before or even wore, they complete ghost you, it’s not a bad idea to have a list of people to count on.